18F/cv_faq/_content/can-someone-who-has-had-covid-19-spread-the-illness-to-others.md

 * The patient is free from fever without the use of fever-reducing medications.
 * The patient is no longer showing symptoms, including cough.
-* The patient has tested negative on at least two consecutive respiratory specimens collected at least 24 hours apart.
+* It has been at least 10 days since symptoms first appeared.

 Someone who has been released from isolation is not considered to pose a risk of infection to others.